-The Platinum Card® from American Express (American Express is a CreditSesame.com advertiser) is one of the most prestigious rewards cards on the market today.
+The Platinum Card® from American Express (American Express is a CreditSesame.com advertiser) is one of the most prestigious rewards cards on the market today, in our opinion.
 It’s also one of the more expensive cards, as far as annual fees go.
 Are the American Express Platinum travel rewards worth the pricey annual fee?
 Let’s take a look at our analysis.

 The Platinum Card® from American Express overview

-Beyond that, this Card also offers a generous welcome bonus offer in which eligible new Card Members earn, 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
+Beyond that, this Card also offers a generous welcome bonus in which eligible new Card Members earn, 60,000 Membership Rewards® points after using your new Card to make $5,000 in purchases in your first 3 months.

 Quick Tip: For your application process your credit score and other factors are taken into consideration, keep in mind that your credit score by itself doesn’t guarantee approval for any credit card offer.
 Lenders, credit card issuers and other financial institutions use a variety of different types of credit scores as well as other criteria to make credit and lending decisions.
 See your free credit score on Credit Sesame.

 The Platinum Card® from American Express comes with a $550 annual fee, one of the higher annual fees on the market today.
-Also, keep in mind that The Platinum Card® from American Express is a charge card, not a credit card, which means there are no interest charges because you pay your balance in full each month when you receive your statement.
+Also, keep in mind that The Platinum Card® from American Express is a charge card, not a credit card, which means you pay your balance in full each billing cycle when you receive your statement.
 Be sure to read the terms of the offer on the American Express website for information regarding rates, fees, payment, and other cost information.

 The Platinum Card® from American Express travel